btemplep/authzee/README.md

 - resource actions of `CreateBalloon` or `DeleteBalloon`

 But what are `jmespath_expression` and `result_match` for?

+- `jmespath_expression`is a JMESpath query
+- If the JMESPath query matches `result_match`, (as well as resource and actions) then the grant is a match

 [JMESPath](https://jmespath.org/) is a JSON query language with a complete specification.
 Authzee uses it as the query tool for authorizations.